Thorbur/GermEx/README.md

 # GermEx
-Create German language tests based on online news articles
+Generating new and fresh German language C-Test training HTML-pages based on online news articles